 11. Reducing risk:

-Designing has to be such that it reduces risk of accidents or falls.
-Allowing ergonomic norms of wiring and placing of tables, chairs, and work stations provides safe working conditions.
+Designing has to be such that it reduces the risk of accidents or falls.
+Allowing ergonomic norms of wiring and placing of tables, chairs, and work stations provide safe working conditions.
 The safety would be maintained.

 12. Reduce distances:

 While figuring out the work space the distance between movements of each task has also to be considered.
 Movements like walking, carrying, pulling consumes time and energy.
 It causes exhaustion thereby reducing effectiveness.
 Hence, distances has to be reduced to minimize costs and energy.

 What are the Different Types of Office Layouts?

 The office layouts are broadly classified as general office layouts and private office layouts.
 The latest layouts are combination offices, a co-working office, narrative layouts, nodal layouts, neighbourly office, and nomadic office.

 When talking about “what are the types of office”, the general office layouts are of two types

 As the name indicates, the open office plan layout does not have walls or separators or passages.
 Cupboards, shelves screens, cabinets serve as separators between workstations.
 All staff are seated in the same direction.
 This is useful for teams and employees who are working on a similar project.

 1) To reduce costs and saves space.